Amy Heckerling

-Amy Heckerling (born May 7, 1954) is an American filmmaker and actress.
-An alumna of both New York University and the American Film Institute, she directed the commercially successful films Fast Times at Ridgemont High (1982), National Lampoon's European Vacation (1985), Look Who's Talking (1989), and Clueless (1995).
+Amy Heckerling (born May 7, 1954) is an American writer, producer, and director.
+Heckerling started out her career after graduating from New York University and entering the American Film Institute, making small student films.
 Heckerling is a recipient of AFI's Franklin J. Schaffner Alumni Medal celebrating her creative talents and artistic achievements.
+She struggled to break out into big films up until the release of her breakout film Fast Times at Ridgemont High (1982).

+She has also directed the films Johnny Dangerously (1984), National Lampoon’s European Vacation (1985), Look Who’s Talking (1989), Clueless (1995), Loser (2000), I Could Never be Your Woman (2007) and Vamps (2012).
+She was also a producer on A Night at the Roxbury (1998) and executive producer on Molly (1999).
+Many of Heckerling’s films were adapted as television series.
+Fast Times at Ridgemont High evolved into the series Fast Times (1986), while Clueless (1995) became a television series that ran from 1996 to 1999.

 Early life and education

-Heckerling was born on May 7, 1954 in The Bronx, New York City, to a bookkeeper mother and an accountant father.
+Heckerling was born on May 7, 1954, in The Bronx, New York City, to a bookkeeper mother and an accountant father.
 She had a Jewish upbringing and remembers that the apartment building where she spent her early childhood was full of Holocaust survivors.
 "Most of them had tattoos on their arms and for me there was a feeling that all of these people had a story to tell.
 These were interesting formative experiences."
 Both of her parents worked full-time, so she frequently moved back and forth from her home in the Bronx, where Heckerling claims she was a latchkey kid sitting at home all day watching television, to her grandmother's home in Brooklyn which she enjoyed much better.
 Here, she frequented Coney Island and stayed up watching films all night with her grandmother.
 At this time Heckerling loved television, where she watched numerous cartoons and old black and white movies.
 Her favorites were gangster movies, musicals and comedies.
 She had a particular fondness for James Cagney.

 After her father passed his CPA exam, the family became more financially stable and moved to Queens, where Heckerling felt more out of place than ever.
 She did not get along with other kids in her school there, nor did she want to continue to be classmates with them through high school, so she enrolled at the High School of Art and Design in Manhattan.
 On her first day of school there, Heckerling realized that she wanted to be a film director.
 During their first assignment, writing about what they wanted to do in life, Heckerling wrote that she wanted to be a writer or artist for Mad.
 She noticed that a boy next to her, that she claimed copied from her papers later on, wrote that he wanted to be a film director.